 In general, this isn’t the goal when looking at TACoS.
 However, if you are launching a new product, this is perfectly normal.
 When introducing a product, all that matters is increasing the total sales.
 As time passes, you should look for TACoS to decrease as your organic volume for that product picks up.

 The last scenario to consider is one you want make sure to avoid.
 You never want ACoS decreasing while TACoS is increasing.

 You may be used to celebrating when your ACoS decreases, but this particular scenario is deceptive.
 Although you are generating more advertising revenue per advertising dollar spent, your total revenue is being increasingly influenced by your ad spend.
 This means that organic sales are becoming a smaller percentage of the total revenue, which is counterproductive to advertising efforts.

 In this scenario, you need to take a really close look at not only your ads but also your product listings.
 Are your product details pages properly optimized with compelling titles, attractive images, strong bullets, and the keywords you are trying to rank for?
 If not, and you have brand registry on the product, it’s time to update your listings!

 For more insight on growing your brand on Amazon, download Amazon Stores + Sponsored Brands: Taming the Two-Headed Monster for Marketplace Profitability.
 This guide provides the strategies and tactics your brand needs to drive more customers to your brand through Amazon Stores and Amazon Sponsored Brands.

 *Please note, this is just an example.
 Raising your organic rank is a function of a very complicated algorithm, where sales volume is just one of many factors.
-Additionally, there is no direct correlation between organic rank increase and sales increase.
+Additionally, there is no direct correlation between the organic rank increase and sales increase.
 These numbers are used merely to showcase that improving your organic ranking may lead to more sales.